muschellij2/process_head_ct/index.md

 single slice of the full 3D image series.
 This separation can be cumbersome on data organization if using folder structures.
 As noted above, these files also can contain a large amount of PHI.
-Some image data may be compressed (JPEG2000).
+Some image data may be compressed, such as JPEG2000 format.
 Alternatively, if data are not compressed, file storage is inefficient.
 Most importantly, many imaging analyses perform 3-dimensional (3D) operations, such as smoothing.
 Thus, putting the data into a different format that handles 3D images as 1 compressed file is desirable.
 We present examples of reading DICOM data above, but generally recommend using 3D imaging formats and using the above tools to read the DICOM header information.

 ## Converting DICOM to NIfTI